csc-training/elements-of-hpc/supercomputer/supercomputer_performance.md

 To compare and understand this better, modern laptop can have performance of around 300 GFLOP/s, which means that it would have been the number one supercomputer in June 1993.
-In 2020, the number one supercomputer has the power equivalent to over million laptops.
+In 2020, the number one supercomputer has the power equivalence of over a million laptops.

 The Mahti supercomputer at CSC – IT For Science has a power of 7,5 PFLOP/s, which means it can execute `7.5*10^15` operations per second, corresponding to